 The universe is a strange, cold, and perhaps even scary place!
-However, there are bodies such as CERN who are trying to find all the answers we can about the wide and wonderful blackness around us.
-Specifically, much of the Swiss research faculty’s research surrounds particle physics, and why our universe operates in the way it does.
-It is perhaps most famous for its Large Hadron Collider, which once spread widespread media panic over claims it could potentially ‘cause black holes’!
-Thankfully, this hasn’t happened yet at the time of writing – knock on wood it won’t!
+However, there are organizations such as CERN who are trying to find all the answers we can about the vast blackness around us.
+Specifically, much of this Swiss research faculty’s research surrounds particle physics, and why our universe operates in the way it does.

 The primary function of CERN is to study ‘matter’, ’anti-matter’ and all things connected to interactions between molecules.
 It’s also concerned with nuclear physics, and how it can all benefit humanity for the better.